What is excessive daytime sleepiness (EDS) due to narcolepsy?

 Irresistible urge to sleep

-Frequent tiredness
+Frequent sleepiness

 Trouble staying awake and alert during the day